 Aged care residents cycling around the world

-Award-winning aged care provider, Whiddon Grafton, is trialling the Motiview tool, which sees residents using specially adapted exercise bikes and visual technology to take them to their favourite destinations locally and around the globe.
+An aged care home in Grafton, in the Northern Rivers region of New South Wales, is trialling the Motiview tool, which sees residents using specially adapted exercise bikes and visual technology to take them to their favourite destinations locally and around the globe.

 Motiview was developed by Scandanavian supplier Motitech, to engage residents in exercise by adding a virtual bike tour element to the experience.
 This brings many benefits to residents who participate as it improves their physical health and stamina, along with their cognitive health.